exonum/exonum-doc/src/advanced/consensus/specification.md

 - `hash`
   Hash of the message.

-`Propose` and `Block` messages have the following additional field:
+`Propose` and `BlockResponse` messages have the following additional field:

 - `prev_hash`
   Hash of the previous block in the blockchain.